LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module3/lab1.rst

    :linenos:

    /**
-   * A simple iControl LX extension that handles only HTTP GET */ function HelloWorld() {}
+   * A simple iControl LX Extension that handles only HTTP GET */ function HelloWorld() {}